amazon-braket/amazon-braket-ocean-plugin-python/README.md

 ```
 These usage examples can also be found as python scripts in the `BRAKET_OCEAN_PLUGIN_ROOT/examples/` folder.

+### Debugging Logs

+Tasks sent to QPUs don't always complete right away.
+To view task status, you can enable debugging logs.
+An example of how to enable these logs is included in the repo: `BRAKET_OCEAN_PLUGIN_ROOT/examples/debug_*`.
+These examples enable task logging so that status updates are continuously printed to console after a quantum task is executed.
+The logs can also be configured to save to a file or output to another stream.
+You can use the debugging example to get information on the tasks you submit, such as the current status, so that you know when your task completes.

 ## Install Additional Packages for Testing
 Make sure to install test dependencies first:
 ```bash